heresy-dnd/campaign-notes/Session logs/Session 1 - Inexplicable Crew, Inexplicable Place.md

 > This conflicts with the DM saying that it corresponds to 230 million earth years.
 > Is the robot talking in a different type of year?

-[[Bran Hornraven]]: "We're friends of roko, made over those galactic years, nothing untoward I assure you - though we would like transportation back to the plane if you could help us with that..."
+[[Bran]]: "We're friends of roko, made over those galactic years, nothing untoward I assure you - though we would like transportation back to the plane if you could help us with that..."

 The deception check fails.